-Imagine a world where the person driving next to you multitasking (eating, checking texts, reading) pays more for insurance than you do by keeping your eyes on the road.
+Imagine a world where the person intent on multitasking while driving (eating, checking texts, reading) pays more for insurance than you do by keeping your eyes on the road.

 That’s one of areas where Fujitsu Ltd. is concentrating artificial intelligence (AI) research efforts along with signature analysis as-a-service and 3D image modeling.
-If right now it seems futuristic to control the heat in your house or check the charge of your Tesla from your phone, you’d better hang on.
+If it seems futuristic to control the heat in your house from the office or check the charge of your Tesla from your phone, you’d better hang on.

 “We’re living in a hyper-connected world, where every person and every device is connected,” says Jason Daniels, Fujitsu Hybrid IT CTO.
 “That’s pretty cool, though it’s not cool if you’re an enterprise,” he adds, noting that large corporations are big, monolithic and move at a glacial pace in the breakneck digital era.

-At the OpenStack Summit in Barcelona, Daniels and colleague Roger Menday, principal researcher at Fujitsu Laboratories Europe, demonstrated what they call “Human-centric AI Zenrai,” and how it’s powered by Cloud Foundry, Docker and OpenStack.
+Daniels and colleague Roger Menday, principal researcher at Fujitsu Laboratories Europe, demonstrated what they call “Human-centric AI Zenrai,” and tell Superuser how it’s powered by Cloud Foundry, Docker and OpenStack.

 For the car example, Menday showed a video where a driver wearing a wristband tracking movements is “busted” while playing with his phone or eating while at the wheel.
 The simulation screen highlights different colors tracking the activities; the program essentially generates a time series, the images changing in visual recognition of particular patterns.